African - American First Ladies of Distinction

 Ida B. Wells

-Ida B. Wells (1862 – 1931), a civil rights activist, journalist, and crusader of justice, was the first writer to document lynching of African-Americans in the South in the 1890s.
+Ida B. Wells (1862–1931), a civil rights activist, journalist, and crusader for justice, was the first to document the lynching of African Americans in the South.
+She founded Chicago’s first Black women’s club, and co-founded the NAACP.

 Alice Dunnigan